Venus LAOWA 15mm shift macro review

 A note about stitching – Technically, you should keep the lens still and shift the camera up/down.
-I have a special mount for my Canon TS-E 17 and 24 lenses just for this.
+I have a special mount for my Canon TS-E 17 and 24 lenses just for this [2018: See my TSE Frame review].
 Certainly for macro use the parallax problems of moving the lens would be severe (hold your finger a foot in front of your face and alternate your viewing eye to get an extreme example).

 You could mount the camera on an ‘L bracket’ (article) and attach the tripod head to the side to move it, but it’s not the easiest of techniques.

 As I say, it’s technically the correct way to do it, but in my architectural work I need to consider this very rarely .
 There is a short blog post on our architecture site with some examples of stitching architectural images (all with lens only movement).

 In another test, I tried a few short exposures of the night sky to see how the lens performed with point sources of light.Aberrations were relatively small with a crop sensor, but there was distinct (albeit small) coma in images towards the sides and corners of the frame with the 5Ds.
 Probably not a lens you’d pick for wide astro work.